 Your Rights Regarding Information about You

-Ø Right to Receive an Accounting.
-You have the right to receive an accounting of certain disclosures made by Us, upon your request.
-This right does not apply to disclosures (1) made to you or in response to an authorization form signed by you; (2) for national security or intelligence purposes; (3) for a facility directory; (4) made to your friends or family members involved in your care; (5) that are incident to a permitted use or disclosure; and (6) made to correctional institutions or in law enforcement custodial situations.
-Also, this right does not apply to disclosures made for purposes of treatment, payment, and health care operations if the facility at which you were treated does not use or maintain an electronic health record (“EHR”).
-If the facility uses an EHR, then it may be required on or after 1-1-2011, depending upon when the facility adopted the EHR, to include disclosures made through the EHR for purposes of treatment, payment, and health care operations.
-To request an accounting, you must submit your request in writing to the HIMS or Medical Records Department of the facility that treated you.
-For accountings that do not include disclosures made through an EHR, the request may not cover a time period longer than six years from the date of the request.
-For accountings that include disclosures made through an EHR, the request may not cover a period longer than three years.
+- Right to Receive an Accounting.
+You have the right to receive an accounting or list of certain disclosures made by Us, upon your request.
+This right does not apply to disclosures (1) made to you or in response to an authorization form signed by you; (2) for national security or intelligence purposes; (3) for a facility directory; (4) made to your friends or family members involved in your care; (5) that are incident to a permitted use or disclosure; (6) made to correctional institutions or in law enforcement custodial situations; (7) made as part of limited data set as permitted by HIPAA; and (8) to carry out treatment, payment, and health care operations.
+To request an accounting, you must submit your request in writing to the HIM or Medical Records Department of the facility that treated you.
+The request may not cover a time period longer than six years prior to the date of the request.
 The first list you request within a 12-month period will be free.
 For additional lists, We may charge you a reasonable fee.

-Ø Right to a Paper Copy of This Notice.
+- Right to a Paper Copy of This Notice.
 You have the right to obtain a paper copy of this Notice, even if you have agreed to receive this Notice electronically.
 You may obtain a paper copy of Our current Notice by contacting the Registration or Admitting Department at all facilities.
-You may also visit Our Web site (www.hmh.net).
+You may also visit Our Web site (bhsi.com).